Azure/PyRIT/doc/contributing/11_release_process.md

 ```

 Note: You may need to build the package again if those changes modify any dependencies, and consider retesting the notebooks if the changes affect them.
 If you reuse the same environment, it is best to `uv pip uninstall pyrit` to force the reinstall.

+Lastly, **Verify pyrit-internal is up to date.** Follow the instructions at [aka.ms/internal-release](https://aka.ms/internal-release) to ensure the internal package is current.

 ## 8. Publish to PyPI